m7a/lo-banana-pi-m2p-edu/README.md

 supplying files in subdirectory `hostconfig` -- either in form of scripts or in form of files which are being copied to the target image.

+## Kernel Upgrading

+One of the tricky parts around bootloader configuration is the handling of kernel upgrades.
+Despite repeated attempts, no way of specifying the initramfs in its regular form (`initrd.img`) was found.
+Instead, this image needs to be converted to be usable by u-boot (`uInitrd`).
+To do this automatically upon kernel upgrades, script `y-masysma-gen-uboot-files` is supplied as part of the customization package.
+It attempts to automatically generate all boot-related files upon kernel upgrades (and initially).
+Noteworthy files are:

+ * `/boot/uInitrd-KERNEL` generated from `/boot/initrd.img-KERNEL` by `mkimage`
+ * `/boot/boot.cmd` generated from `/etc/masysma_template_boot.cmd`
+   (a known working configuration found through trial-and-error)
+ * `/boot/boot.scr` generated from `/boot/boot.cmd` by `mkimage`.

 Old: Combination Debian + Armbian Kernel
 ========================================